accesable/Sale-of-points-Java/README.md

 Using JWT for authentication and authorization
 - Product management feature is done
 - Customer management features is done
+  - Make Customer Table
 - Accounts management features
-  - Not Done
+  -
-  - Login via link in email
-  - Make an add user interface for admin
 - User Management features All Done
 - Transaction Processing Not Done Modify Later
 - REPORTING AND ANALYTICS Not Done